1990 All-Ireland Senior Football Championship final: Match

+Summary

-For the third time in four years Cork faced Meath in the All-Ireland decider, as the reigning champions did battle with the champions of 1987 and 1988.
-In the first half Cork had built up a nice lead before there plans were derailed somewhat.
-A pumped-up Colm O'Neill hit Meath's Mick Lyons and was dismissed from the field of play.
-In spite of this Cork still held a one-point lead at half-time.
+For the third time in four years Cork faced Meath in an All-Ireland SFC decider, as the reigning champions did battle with the champions of 1987 and 1988.
+In the first half, Cork had built up a nice lead before there plans were derailed somewhat.
+A pumped-up Colm O'Neill hit Meath's Mick Lyons, and was dismissed from the field of play.
+In spite of this, Cork still held a one-point lead at half-time.

 The second half was a dour struggle.
 Cork's strategy of isolating Meath's extra player worked well as Shay Fahy dominated midfield.
-The final score of 0-11 to 0-9 gave Cork the title.
+The final score of 0–11 to 0–9 gave Cork the title.

-Cork's All-Ireland victory was their second in succession, the first and only time in their history that they retained the title.
-The win gave them their sixth All-Ireland title over all and put them fourth in their own right on the all-time roll of honour.
+Cork's All-Ireland SFC final victory was the second in succession, the first and only time in the team's history to have retained the title.
+The win gave the team a sixth All-Ireland SFC title overall, and put them fourth in their own right on the all-time roll of honour.

-Meath were appearing in their first All-Ireland final since they triumphed in 1988.
-Defeat at the hands of Cork was the first of back-to-back All-Ireland defeats for the Royal County.
+Meath were appearing in a first All-Ireland SFC final since they triumphed in 1988.
+Defeat at the hands of Cork was the first of back-to-back All-Ireland SFC final defeats for the Royal County.

 1990 is regarded as the greatest year in the history of the GAA in Cork.
-In winning the All-Ireland against Meath, Cork achieved a rare double as the Cork senior hurling team had earlier claimed the All-Ireland title against Galway.
+In winning the All-Ireland SFC title against Meath, Cork achieved a rare double, as the Cork senior hurling team had earlier claimed the All-Ireland SHC title against Galway.

 It also marked the 100th anniversary of Cork achieving their previous double.

 Cork's Denis Walsh, as a substitute, and Teddy McCarthy became dual All-Ireland medallists once again; however, McCarthy's achievement was the most spectacular of all.
 As a member of the starting fifteen in both codes he became the first player in the history of the Gaelic Athletic Association to win All-Ireland medals in both codes in the same season.
 It is a record which still stands.

 The referee played 9 seconds of additional time.